ElliottF05/Gravity-Game/README.md

 Control a spaceship to get to where you need to be!
 This is my first game, made using pygame and to improve my skills.

 ## Current Status: In progress
-Not currently near minimum viable product
+At mininum viable product for physics, but not for "game" aspects

 ## Goals
 - Use OOP